-Oak Tree School Cornwall is a Special School positioned near the City of Truro in Cornwall.
-The school provides full-time specialist co-education for up to 35 children and young people aged 8 to 16 who experience social, emotional, mental health, communication difficulties and associated challenging behaviours.
+Oak Tree School is a specialist provision positioned near the city of Truro in Cornwall.
+The school provides full-time specialist co-education for up to 45 children and young people aged 7 to 16 who experience social, emotional, mental health, communication difficulties and associated challenging behaviours.
 These children and young people often cannot cope, function or achieve within a mainstream environment.
 The aim is to provide a structured, nurturing approach, with pupils accessing a broad, balanced and engaging curriculum to meet their significant needs.

 Oak Tree School is committed to raising achievement and enabling all pupils to recognise and fulfil their potential, and support them through a personalised, engaging and relevant curriculum.
 We will address a complex range of barriers to learning including conditions such as attention deficit hyperactivity disorder, oppositional defiance disorder and a range of autistic spectrum disorders.

 Our priorities are to develop and improve the core knowledge and skills required to make a manageable and successful transition to work, college and adult life.
 We will provide a structured and supportive environment where our C&YP feel safe enough to take responsibility for their actions.
 Pupils will be encouraged and taught to make positive choices and decisions and therefore present and display socially acceptable behaviours.

 We aim to achieve high quality outcomes for students by:

 - Developing their ability to communicate and interact with others appropriately.

 - Developing their ability to be flexible and adapt to change.

 - Encouraging them to positively manage their behaviours and difficulties.

 - Developing their self-esteem, independence and ability to have positive and constructive relationships with others.

 - Providing a broad, balanced and relevant curriculum that meets each of their needs and ensures an appropriate balance between challenge and support.